rcr1994/DCABot/README.md

    - Calculates the volume to purchase based on your configured EUR amount
    - Places a market buy order
    - Logs the transaction and sends notifications
+   - Creates Koinly-compatible CSV entries for tax reporting
 4. Updates your remaining balance for subsequent purchases

+## Transaction Logging

+The bot logs all transactions in two formats:

+1. **Standard CSV Log**: Contains timestamp, pair, price, volume, euro amount, and transaction ID.
+2. **Koinly-compatible CSV**: Formatted specifically for import into Koinly tax software, containing all the required fields for proper tax calculations and reporting.

+The Koinly file is automatically created with the same name as your main log file but with `_koinly` suffix (e.g., `kraken_trades_koinly.csv`).

 ## Security Considerations